Yuma Aoyagi

-Yuma Aoyagi (青柳 優馬, Aoyagi Yūma) is a Japanese professional wrestler working for All Japan Pro Wrestling.
+Yuma Aoyagi (青柳 優馬, Aoyagi Yūma) is a Japanese professional wrestler.
+As of 2014, he is currently signed to All Japan Pro Wrestling, but is on suspension due to a car accident.
 A member of the Zennichi Shin Jidai stable, he is a former Triple Crown Heavyweight Champion, a two-time All Asia Tag Team Champion, and a three-time AJPW World Tag Team Champion.
 He is also the older brother of professional wrestler and fellow AJPW signee Atsuki Aoyagi.

 Early life

 Yuma Aoyagi was born on November 2, 1995, in Matsumoto City, Nagano Prefecture of Japan.
 Up to Junior High School, Aoyagi would be playing volleyball and watching professional wrestling on television and in live venues, along with his father who also was a pro wrestling fan.
 While giving his high school exams at Tagawa High School in Nagano Prefecture, he would go from liking pro-wrestling to telling his parents that he was determined to become a pro wrestler.